 And then there's my backpack which has been repaired multiple times, gets used nearly everyday and now the repairs aren't working anymore.
 So we're going to replace that.
 Just to name a few.
 We have quite a few things that we are replacing via Amazon.

 While all of this has been going on, business, education, and life continues to march on.
 We have a 10 year old.
 Our youngest is now 4, and Becky and I are doing well.
 Just a bit of honesty here, Becky and I have faced various difficult times in our 13 years together, and while we have bumps here and there the last year has been really good for us.

 One of the bumps was over a disagreement of having another child.
 I'm the only one in the family at the time who wasn't actively desiring another kid.
 Through much reflection it's all about costs and logistics.
 We hope to fly to other countries and stay in airbnbs etc again.
-With 4 kids we already face challenges renting cars (we need vans/SUVs which are always more expensive), or airbnbs, or buying 6 plane tickets.
+With 4 kids we already face challenges renting cars (we need vans/SUVs which are always more expensive but thankfully, we came across SC Vehicle Hire), or airbnbs, or buying 6 plane tickets.
 So my push back on having a fifth child was all about money.

 Through a lot of talking and some tears I realized that kids, life, and family are more important than money.